eclipse-theia/theia-cloud/doc/docs/platforms/Minikube.md

 In this guide we will show you how to install minikube and helm 3 as well as cert-manager, the cloud native certificate management, the NginX Ingress Controller and Keycloak.
 We will use existing installation methods for all of the Theia.Cloud preqrequisites.\
 Finally we will install and try Theia.Cloud using helm.

+If you have no experience with Kubernetes/Minikube yet, we encourage you to check out some basic tutorials first, e.g. https://kubernetes.io/docs/tutorials/hello-minikube/ and https://kubernetes.io/docs/tutorials/kubernetes-basics/

 ## Install and start minikube

 If minikube is not installed on your system, go to https://minikube.sigs.k8s.io/docs/start/ and follow the instructions in Step 1 Installation.